 To lead to better communication specifically in the bedroom and to build on emotional connections, thus strengthening the relationship.
 The next meeting with the sex therapist may include further delving into your interpersonal communication, and may involve homework questions like these:

 - What have I done to make you feel loved this week?
 What could I do better in this regard?

 - How can we make intimacy a priority?

 - Tell me what you need in bed to feel pleasure.

-Now you have seen the sorts of questions that are used in homework given by sex therapists.
+Now you have seen the sorts of questions that are used in sex therapy homework exercises given by sex therapists for better sex life.
 Take some time this weekend or on date night and discuss a couple of the questions with your significant other.
 To really finish off the evening (or afternoon or morning), ask your partner what he or she would like for extra credit.
 You might want to add that spelling will indeed be graded and no late assignments accepted.

 Want to have a happier, healthier marriage?